rjasi/what-if-I-had-invested-in-vanguards/README.md

 # How does it work?

-Actual information based on WealthSimple [here](https://help.wealthsimple.com/hc/en-ca/articles/214187018-How-has-the-Growth-portfolio-performed-) so credits to them.
-This website takes in what free cash you have and then computes the potential value of the stock portfolio if you invested in WealthSimple based on the average rate of return stated by them.
-I used their Growth Portfolio's percentages.
+Actual information based on Canadian Couch Potato's research [here](https://cdn.canadiancouchpotato.com/wp-content/uploads/2020/01/CCP-Model-Portfolios-Vanguard-ETFs-2019.pdf) so credits to them.
+This website takes in what free cash you have and then computes the potential value of the stock portfolio if you invested in the Vanguard Conservative Income ETF Portfolio based on the average rate of return stated by them.

 # Technology stack